ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 1.  `degauss` specifies the Gaussian broadening (in Rydberg) to use in the density of states calculation.
-2.  `DeltaE` specifies the spacing between points in the output file, in eV.
+2.  `DeltaE` specifies the spacing between energies at which the DOS is calculated, in eV.

 !!! note
-    We've picked values for these of similar magnitude despite their different units.
+    We have picked similar values for `degauss` and `DeltaE` (after converting them to the same units).
 In fact if `degauss` is not specified, and no broadening scheme is used in the DFT calculation, `degauss` will take the value of `DeltaE` by default.
 You can check the documentation [:link:
     INPUT_DOS](https://www.quantum-espresso.org/Doc/INPUT_DOS.html) for more